iCliniq Logo

 Chlamydia infections are a serious health concern for cisgender, transgender, and nonbinary individuals.
 Several factors contribute to the high rates of chlamydia infections among cisgender, transgender, and nonbinary individuals.

-• Many young people are engaging in risky sexual behaviors, such as not using condoms or not getting testing for STIs regularly.
+• Many young people are engaging in risky sexual acts, like not using condoms or not getting tested for STIs regularly.

 • There is a lack of knowledge about STIs and how to protect oneself from them.